rl1987/trickster.dev/tricksterblog/content/post/introducing-gpt3.md

 2. `davinci-instruct-beta`
 3. `curie-instruct-beta`

-Temperature slider controls how random and creative the responses will be.
+The temperature slider controls how random and creative the responses will be.
 For tasks and questions that have very clear, definite answers we want to set temperature to 0.
 For maximum creativity, we want it to be 1.

 Response length is measured in tokens (one token is approx. 4 English letters).

 Stop sequences are up to 4 strings that will terminate the generation of output.

-Top P is a lot like temperature, but defined in terms of token probabilities.
+Top P is a lot like temperature but defined in terms of token probabilities.
 If we set it to 0.1 it will consider only tokens that are within 10% of probability mass.

-Frequency penalty let us make repetitions less like by penalising tokens based on their frequency in the already generated text.
+Frequency penalty let us make repetitions less like by penalizing tokens based on their frequency in the already generated text.

-Presence penalty is similar to frequencey penalty, but it penalises tokens based on their presence (not frequency) in the text generated so far.
+Presence penalty is similar to frequencey penalty, but it penalizes tokens based on their presence (not frequency) in the text generated so far.

-"Best of" option will make the model generates a given amount of outputs and will choose a best one out of them.
+"Best of" option will make the model generates a given amount of outputs and will choose the best one out of them.

-If we wanted, we can enable Playground to visualise probabilities of tokens in the generated text.
+If we wanted, we can enable Playground to visualize probabilities of tokens in the generated text.

 "Inject start text" and "Inject restart text" deal with prompts that will appear when GPT-3 is used as chatbot - see Chat example.